fulcrumgenomics/dagr/README.md

 ## Include dagr in your project

-We have not made an initial release, but when we do, you can include the five sub-projects that make up dagr using:
+You can include the five sub-projects that make up dagr using:

 ```
 libraryDependencies += "com.fulcrumgenomics" %%  "dagr-commons" % "0.1.0"